dain/leveldb/README.md

 # Current status

 Currently the code base is basically functional, but only trivially tested.
-This code some places the code is a literal conversion of the C++ code and in others it has been converted to a more natural Java style.
+In some places, this code is a literal conversion of the C++ code and in others it has been converted to a more natural Java style.
 The plan is to leave the code closer to the C++ original until the baseline performance has been established.